-The San Francisco Bay Area Chamber Choir was founded in 1978 and sings under the direction of Ofer dal Lal, who was named the choir’s new Music Director in June 2017.
+The San Francisco Bay Area Chamber Choir was founded in 1978 and sings under the direction of Scot Hanna-Weir, who was named the choir’s Music Director in March 2021.
 Since its origin, the choir has been highly acclaimed for its sensitive and exciting performances of extremely varied and demanding literature.

 The choir was initially founded by Dr. Harry Carter, then Director of Choral Activities at California State University Hayward, now California State University East Bay.
 Dr. Carter led the choir until his retirement in 2003.